StoneOrbits/VortexEngine/docs/mode_sharing_menu_legacy.md

 ## Tips for Best Results

-- **Use Button-to-Button Alignment** — both the IR emitter and receiver are just beneath the button.
+- **Use Button-to-Button Alignment** - both the IR emitter and receiver are just beneath the button.
-- **Hold Steady and Close** — IR requires close, stable alignment with no gaps or shifts.
+- **Hold Steady and Close** - IR requires close, stable alignment with no gaps or shifts.
+- **Ensure One is Sending** - One device (the sender) should be blinking the other (receiver) should be solid.